New Patients (410) 221-3085

 • Speech issues

-Not replacing missing teeth soon enough can increase dental problems.
+Missing teeth, especially missing front teeth, can create embarrassment.
+Replacing lost teeth with dentures can increase your confidence in social situations.
+Additionally, not replacing missing teeth soon enough can increase dental problems.
 We encourage our patients to schedule appointments in our office so we can help find the best restoration for their needs.

-Implant-secured dentures offer a more comfortable and lasting result for patients with multiple missing teeth or whole rows of lost teeth.
+We recommend using implants to support dentures because they provide longer-lasting results.
+Implant dentures are also more comfortable for patients with multiple missing teeth or whole rows of lost teeth.
 Dental implants help to maintain bone structure while securing the denture in place.
-Sometimes, an existing denture can be converted into an implant-supported denture.
-As few as four dental implants can secure an upper or lower row of teeth.

 Dentures and Partials FAQs